danthegoodman1/icedb/perf_tests/chicago_taxis/README.md

 - Calculating the partition for each row (this is not parallelized)
 - Adding `_row_id` if it doesn't already exist (removed in later versions)
 - Converting the rows into pyarrow tables so that DuckDB can zero-copy upload them to S3
+- Overhead for python multi-threading (this can be resolved by running multiple single threaded servers)

 The upload to S3 actually is the fastest step many times over!